mcmonkeys1/arweave-bundles/README.md

 const dataItems = [data1, data2]

-// Will ensure all items are valid and have been signed,
-// throwing if any are not
-const myBundle = await ArData.bundleData(dataItems);
+// Will ensure all items are valid and have been signed, throwing if any are not const myBundle = await ArData.bundleData(dataItems);

-// N.B. bundleData return type has changed
+// N.B. bundleData return type has changed since 0.9.0

 const myTx = await arweave.createTransaction({ data: myBundle }, wallet);